 Fall is a tricky season because the weather can be absolutely gorgeous or totally disgusting depending on where you live.
 We like to pop on our puffy vests and wellies for crisp, muddy days and have a few backups for those days when it’s just too gross to venture out.
 Since school started for us, we have much less time to galavant around town, so this year I had to come up with some fun things we could do at home or in our yard after school, saving the big investment stuff (time-wise) for weekends and half days (we have a half-day every Wednesday…don’t ask).

 Anywho, I’ve popped in 41 fun things to do with kids in celebration of this glorious season (happens to be my fave).
-Hope you add some of these things to your Fall bucket list too!
+I hope you add some of these things to your Fall bucket list too!

 - Fall family Pot Luck!
 Ask everyone to come up with an easy dish to “bring” to family dinner night.
 Older kids can make some colorful pasta, and younger kids can make microwave veggies or dessert (maybe purple grape + blackberry kabobs?).